photo by Jmar Teran

 About

-Most recently, I was a 2021 finalist for the Jerome Hill Artist Fellowship program.
+In 2021, I was a finalist for the Jerome Hill Artist Fellowship program.
 As a Spring 2017 TED Resident, I gave a TED Talk titled "As American as Chop Suey" about my photojournalism project on Chinese restaurant workers in New York.
 The photos and stories of these workers are collected in the exhibition Thank You Enjoy, which began touring the US in 2018.

 A California transplant, I suffer from chronic wanderlust and an inexplicable need to collect cute things that don't fit in my apartment.
-I’m Chinese, Irish, and English, and a 5th-generation Chinese American.
+I’m Chinese and Irish, and a 5th-generation Chinese American.
 In another life I wrote about Chinatown, a place I used to live.
+I am currently serving as board president of the Stanford Asian Pacific American Alumni Club (SAPAAC).

 Drop me a line at kayteesal [at] gmail [dot] com.